Everything for swimming..

 Cycling

 One of the region's many strengths is its cycling plan.
-The Val Parisis conurbation has launched a vast development project - most of which has already been carried out - to make it possible to cycle on a daily basis, but also for more leisure-oriented purposes.
-The aim is to create 200 kilometers of cycle paths, providing residents with an efficient network of routes linking the various communes.
-Crossed by the Véloroute V33, which links Paris to the English Channel, Val Parisis can now boast routes close to home.
-At the same time, various clubs invite you to take up cycling: the Association Sportive Herblay Cyclisme and the Avenir de Bessancourt are among them.
-Mountain bikers also have their annual rendez-vous: the Pont du Diable mountain bike races in Saint-Leu-la-Forêt.
+The Val Parisis conurbation has launched a vast development project to enable both everyday cycling and more leisure-oriented activities.
+The aim is to create 200 kilometers of cycle paths, providing residents with an efficient network that links the various communes.
+Crossed by the Véloroute V33, which links Paris to Le Havre and Deauville, Val Parisis can now boast routes close to home.
+At the same time, a number of clubs invite you to take up cycling: the Association Sportive Herblay Cyclisme and the Avenir de Bessancourt are among them.
+Mountain bikers also have their annual rendez-vous: the Pont du diable mountain bike races in Saint-Leu-la-Forêt.
 In May, the meeting point is the Carrefour des 4 Cèdres, which will be the starting point for the races: one is dedicated to licensed and non-licensed riders, and others are more geared towards leisure or family outings.
 And last but not least, there's no shortage of places to buy equipment.

 Equestrian sports

-There are many of them, spread out over the region, and they make riding easy for all levels: the Agglomération has no fewer than 8 equestrian centers.
-If you don't own a horse yourself, note that the vast majority of these are open to all, so you can practice, learn and take part in competitions, whatever your level.
+There are plenty of them, spread across the region, to suit all levels of riding ability: there are no fewer than 8 riding schools in the conurbation.
+If you don't own a horse yourself, you'll find that most of them are open to all, and offer the opportunity to practice, learn and take part in competitions, whatever your level.
 Equivil in Franconville, La Galop in Sannois, the Centre Equestre de la Montagne in Cormeilles-en-Parisis and the Centre Equestre de l'Espoir in Bessancourt, to name but a few, are among these.
-They are generally located in the immediate vicinity of green spaces and forests, so you can enjoy outdoor activities.
+They are generally located in the immediate vicinity of green spaces and forests, for outdoor activities.
+Since July 2024, Bessancourt has been home to a major international brand specializing in equestrian sports equipment.